How To Buy Bitcoin in USA – BTC Buying Guide

-However, if securing your funds is your top one priority, then hardware wallets are your best option.
-The best devices on the market right now are Ledger Wallet Nano S, Ledger Wallet Blue, and Trezor.
+The most popular devices on the market right now are Ledger Wallet Nano S, Ledger Wallet Blue, and Trezor.
 The first two are newer and more expensive, but their technological security is more advanced and they support additional cryptocurrencies.

 Frequently Asked Questions

 What Is the Easiest Way to Buy Bitcoin?